PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 08:52:03
+Last updated: 2024-04-06 08:52:36
-Random Quote: Ted: "Victoria was great."Robin: "Exactly, and you threw it all away to chase after some hot piece of ass."Ted: "You mean you?"Robin: "Thank you!" - Robin Scherbatsky
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky